-Mitchell Seyedin, Ph.D., joined ISTO in September 2003.
-Before joining ISTO Technologies, Dr. Seyedin served as President and CEO of CBYON Inc., which developed and marketed advanced image-guided surgical systems.
-In 1995, he founded Orquest, an orthobiologic company that developed biological products for orthopedic applications.
-He served as its CEO for the first two years, as its Chairman until October 2001, and as a Board member until its acquisition by Johnson & Johnson in January 2003.
+Mitchell Seyedin, Ph.D., joined ISTO in September 2003 and served as its president and CEO through 2013.
+Prior to joining ISTO Technologies, Dr. Seyedin was President and CEO of CBYON Inc., a developer and marketer of advanced image-guided surgical systems.
+In 1995, he founded Orquest, an orthobiologics company that developed biological products for orthopedic applications.
+He served as Orquest's CEO through 1997, as Chairman through 2001 and as a Board member until its acquisition by Johnson & Johnson in 2003.
 In 1990, Dr. Seyedin co-founded Metra Biosystems and served as Vice President of Research & Development.
-Metra developed and commercialized diagnostic tests for osteoporosis and cancer.
-In 1995, Metra went public and was later acquired by Quidel (NASDAQ:QDEL) in June 1999.
-Before founding Metra, Dr. Seyedin was the Director of Research at Collagen Corporation, where he was responsible for bone and cartilage research.
-Currently, he serves on the Board of Directors of BioSet Inc., a privately held biotechnology company.
+In 1995, Metra completed a public offering and was then acquired by Quidel (NASDAQ:QDEL) in June 1999.
+Before founding Metra, Dr. Seyedin was the Director of Research at Collagen Corporation, where he oversaw responsibility for bone and cartilage research.
 Dr. Seyedin holds a B.S. in Chemistry from the University of Wisconsin, a Ph.D. in Biochemistry from the University of South Carolina and completed his post-doctoral training at the University of California - Berkeley.

 Scott Gill joined ISTO Technologies in December 2007 with 15 years of investment banking and corporate finance experience.
 Prior to joining the Company, Mr. Gill was a Director with the Investment Banking group of A.G.
 Edwards & Sons, Inc. where he worked with a number of public and private emerging growth companies on a variety of corporate finance advisory assignments with a particular emphasis on M&A transactions for clients in the healthcare sector.
 Before joining A.G.
 Edwards, Mr. Gill was a Senior Financial Analyst with Anheuser-Busch, Inc. and a commercial banker with Bank of America.
 Mr. Gill received his Bachelor of Arts in economics from the University of Tennessee and his Master of Business Administration from the J.L.
 Kellogg School of Management at Northwestern University.